spkerber/cat-cafe/cat-cafe-instructions.md

 ---

-*Remember: Willem and Moss celebrates the beauty of imperfection.
+*Remember: Willem and Moss celebrate the beauty of imperfection.
 Each mark and variation adds to its character.*